 Weddings - we love them!
 Family and friends coming together in a beautiful venue to celebrate the happy couple, indulging in great food and drink, sharing fond memories and lively conversation, and enjoying music, dancing and beautiful flower arrangements.

-There are a ton of wonderful ways to do that, from quality products to amazing vendors who contribute to the greater good.
+There are a ton of wonderful ways to do create a sustainable wedding, from quality products to amazing vendors who contribute to the greater good.
 Whether by donating a portion of proceeds to a cause, empowering workers with living wages and safe working conditions, or giving back to the environment - it's a great way to ensure everything about your wedding reflects your values.

 Best of all, it's not hard... simply include vendors and products that are both high quality and do good in the world.

 We know how many checklists you probably have.
-So we've put together this list of 8 ways to give back with style and beauty.
-And when it’s all over and your last guest has headed home, you and your newly wed spouse will feel amazing knowing your wedding had a positive social and environmental impact.
+So we've put together this list of 8 eco friendly wedding ideas and ways to give back.
+And when it’s all over and your last guest has headed home, you and your newly wed spouse will feel amazing knowing your sustainable wedding had a positive social and environmental impact.

 Feel free to share with anyone you know who’s getting married!